pcalcado/java-api-wrapper/README.md

 # java-api-wrapper

-OAuth2 compatible SoundCloud API wrapper written in Java ([javadoc][]).
+OAuth2 SoundCloud API wrapper written in Java ([javadoc][]), extracted from the [SoundCloud Android][] codebase.

-## Why another Java API wrapper?

-A while ago we advised developers to use OAuth2 as the preferred way of API authentication ([We ♥ OAuth 2][weheartoauth2]).

-However the current Java API Wrapper ([soundcloudapi-java-announce][]) has only partial support for OAuth2.
-Since one of the design goals of OAuth2 is the reduction of complexity and amount of code needed to implement it, a wrapper supporting both OAuth1 and OAuth2 would turn out to be unneccesarily complex.

-It has done a good service in the current iteration of the official [SoundCloud Android][] app but since we needed OAuth2 for the upcoming release we decided to rewrite it while keeping the basic functionality the same.

-The result is very lightweight and requires a minimum of external dependencies
+It's lightweight and requires a minimum of external dependencies
-- it should be easily embedabble in both mobile and desktop applications.
+- should be easily embeddable in both desktop and mobile applications.

 ## Basic usage

 Create a wrapper instance:

     ApiWrapper wrapper = new ApiWrapper("client_id", "client_secret",
-                                        null, null, Env.SANDBOX);
+                                        null, null, Env.LIVE);

 Obtain a token: